mrwel8/mrwel8.github.com/_posts/2015-05-14-thoughts-on-wave.md

 * <a href="http://releasenotes.docs.salesforce.com/en-us/summer15/release-notes/rn_bi_embedded_dashboard.htm#rn_bi_embedded_dashboard" target="_blank">Add AC dashboards to Salesforce detail pages</a>

 ### It's now very much Salesforce-centric
+When Analytics Cloud was first being marketed, Salesforce emphasized that any data, structured or unstructured, could be imported.

 ### The technology has been around for a while